lamnguynn/DropDownButton/README.md

 Additionally, you can set the `dropDownTextSize` property of the button to manually change the size of the text.

 ## Updates
 -  `08/14/2021`: Added some new customization properties, and fixed minor bugs with the button.
+Added Cocoapod installation, though it can only be downloaded from a Git repo since DropDownButton was taken as a name on Cocoapods.
 -  `08/13/2021`: Made it easier to customize the drop-down menu via new properties added to the class.
 Added markup documentation to public variables and functions.

 ## Lessons Learned